ambrop72/aprinter/README.md

 ```
 nix-build nix/ -A yourAprinterTarget -o ~/aprinter-build
 ```

+The build process **needs a lot of RAM (~2GB)**.
+If you have too little, the build may mysteriously hang.
+If you're building in a virtual machine, it's best if you give it at least 4GB.

 *NOTE*: Don't put the build output (`-o`) within the source directory.
 If you do that the build output will be considered part of the source for the next build, and copying it will take a long time.